 This post may contain affiliate links.
 Please read our disclosure policy.

 Learn how to make Lebanese baklawa (baklava) with confidence, ease, and joy!
 Here you will make phyllo your friend, clarified butter your baby, toasty ground nuts your nirvana.
 And flower water syrup—that sweet simplicity that distinguishes Lebanese baklawa from all other baklavas—your pure, aromatic nectar.
-Scroll down to find links to all of the recipes.
+Scroll down to find links to all of the info.
 Let’s go!

 Making baklawa is a little like math, which is an odd thing for me to compare it to since math and I have never been on great terms.
 But I’ve been witnessing (well, from my perch in the kitchen) some seriously successful math tutoring at our house recently, and I see how it works.
 When you break it down into its many parts and come to understand each part really well, then the whole becomes a solvable, not-so-scary project.